Naoyuki-Christopher-H/integer-ruler-java/README.md

 ## REFERENCES

-If you reference my projects, please use the following format:
+If you reference my project, please use the following format:

 > Author(s).
 (Year). *Title of Repository*.
 Available at: \[URL] (Accessed: \[Date]).